AnuragAnalog/project_euler/README.md

 Time-taken: 9.775161743164062e-06

+**Problem3 : Largest prime factor**

+*Statement:* The prime factors of 13195 are 5, 7, 13 and 29.

+What is the largest prime factor of the number 600851475143 or any given number?

 **Problem4: Largest palindrome product**

 *Statement:*    A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.